All Episodes

 I have a lot of stuff I have left to do here that I want to cram in.

-I've already decided I'm gonna have to not do 13 things mentally strong people don't do.
+I've already decided I'm going to have to not do 13 things mentally strong people don't do.

-I'm gonna have to move that to tomorrow.
+I'm going to have to move that to tomorrow.

 I talked about this earlier.

-Um, he actually said sometime in the last 24 Hours that his kids have been made to feel uncomfortable, discriminated against because their skin is uh is darker than you remember we we had a I read a piece yesterday from Angelo Codvia.
+Jeb Bush actually said sometime in the last 24 hours that his kids have been made to feel uncomfortable, discriminated against because their skin is darker than you remember.

-And we we've we've made great heroes out of people in losing cause, like McCain and the Vietnam War.
+And we've made great heroes out of people in the losing cause, like McCain and the Vietnam War.

 And he said the American people want winners.

-And what what is who who are you aiming at when you when you talk at your Jet Bush talking about your kids being discriminated because of their skin color?
+And who are you aiming at when you talk at your Bush about your kids being discriminated because they're skin color?

 Who are you aiming at there?

-Well, there's I know that he's aiming at the Latino black vote, but what kind of vote is that?
+Well, I know he's aiming at the Latino black vote, but what kind of vote is that?

-That's that's a that's a well, it's liberal, but it's it's not uplifting.
+That's a well, it's liberal, but it's not uplifting.

 People are fed up with this.